benafa/family-history/docs/_posts/2023-12-16-dynamic-trees.md

 </p>
 <p>

-  Taking this feedback seriously, I was motivated to enhance our family tree feature to offer a richer, more interactive experience.
+  With this feedback in mind, the family tree visualization has been enhanced to offer a richer, more interactive experience.
 </p>